The three arcing spires of the United States Air Force Memorial

 Taking a tour of Arlington House, the Robert E. Lee Memorial

 Outdoor shopping at The Village at Shirlington

 Though it’s just minutes from the National Mall and the White House, Arlington has its own historic sites.
 Yes, you can tour The Pentagon – and should – if you reserve in advance.
 On the Arlington National Cemetery Tour, you’ll stop by all of the most notable graves and learn about the cemetery’s rich history.
-Visit Arlington House, The Robert E. Lee Memorial, on the same grounds, and tour where Lee lived as well as the enslaved quarters and museum.
+Visit Arlington House, The Robert E. Lee Memorial, on the same grounds, and tour where General Lee lived as well as the enslaved quarters and museum.
 At the Marine Corps War Memorial, you can see the iconic Iwo Jima flag-raising photograph brought to life by sculptor Felix W. de Weldon.
 On Theodore Roosevelt Island, walk the trails or canoe and kayak after you take in the monument to the nation’s 26th president.